Byron Buxton Player Props: Twins vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.1 K/9, the fifth-worst in the league.

-- The Cardinals' 4.51 team ERA ranks 21st across all MLB pitching staffs.
+- The Cardinals have a 4.49 team ERA that ranks 22nd among all MLB pitching staffs.

-- Cardinals pitchers combine to allow 103 home runs (one per game), the first-fewest in the league.
+- The Cardinals give up the first-fewest home runs in baseball (104 total, one per game).

-- The Cardinals will send Hudson (1-0) to the mound to make his second start of the season.
+- Liberatore gets the start for the Cardinals, his ninth of the season.
+He is 1-3 with a 6.75 ERA and 22 strikeouts in 32 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.